Injuries

 for a Melee Attack if the target is Down.

-• A model that is Down cannot be moved for any reason until it stands back up.
+• Until the model stands back up, it cannot be moved for any reason unless it falls

 • A model that is Down stands back up when it is next Activated.
 However, its Movement Characteristic is halved for the rest of the Activation (including the bonus for charging).

-• A model that is within 1" of a ledge when it is taken down may Fall off the ledge.
-Take a Success Roll for the model.
+• A model that is within 1” of a ledge when it is taken down may Fall off the ledge.
+Take a Success Roll for the model before it is taken Down.
 If the roll is a Success, the model is taken Down but does not Fall off the ledge.
-If the roll is a Failure, the model Falls from the nearest ledge and is then taken Down .
+If the roll is a Failure, the model Falls from the nearest ledge and is then taken Down

 You can show that a model is Down by placing a marker next to the model (such as a wooden cube) or by laying the model on its side.
 If you choose to place the model on its side, lay it down in such a way that the centre of the model lies over the point where the centre of its base was located (do not add